 Planning & Regulations - Star Rating 5/5

-Lean to conservatories do not usually need planning permission, they are classed as a permitted development (Planning Portal).
+Lean to conservatories prices vary but do not usually require planning permission, they are classed as a permitted development (Planning Portal).
 This is subject to certain criteria being met.
-This includes; The conservatory is not to cover more than half of the existing land around the house.
+This includes; The new conservatory is not to cover more than half of the existing land around the house.
 The roof of the conservatory must not be higher than the roof of the existing house.
 It must not extend more than 3 metres from the back of an attached house, or 4 metres for a detached house.

 lean to conservatory planning permission

 The exception to this is if your house is a listing building or within a conservation area.
 If your house is a listed building, Listed Building Consent will be required.
 If your house is in a conservation area, planing permission may also be required and additional building regulations may apply (Historic England).